Cyberlorians/Articles/LiveResponse_DC_Monitoring.md

 The API only returns Live Response sessions initiated **via the API itself** (e.g., automated scripts calling `POST /api/machines/{id}/runliveresponse`).
 GUI-initiated sessions are **not returned**.
 This is a known product gap.

-**What the API does return (for API-initiated sessions):**
+**What the API does return (for API-initiated sessions only):**
 The [MachineAction resource type](https://learn.microsoft.com/en-us/defender-endpoint/api/machineaction) includes a `type` enum with `LiveResponse` as a value, and a `requestSource` field that shows origin (e.g., `PublicApi`).
 You can query with OData filters:
 ```
 GET https://api.security.microsoft.com/api/machineactions?$filter=type eq 'LiveResponse'
 ```
 Rate limit: 100 calls/min, 1,500 calls/hr.
 Max page size: 10,000.
-See the [List MachineActions API](https://learn.microsoft.com/en-us/defender-endpoint/api/get-machineactions-collection) and [PowerShell sample](https://learn.microsoft.com/en-us/defender-endpoint/api/exposed-apis-full-sample-powershell) for examples.

-**But none of this helps for GUI sessions.** Naunheim also confirms: *"the list of Machine Action seems to cover Live Response API activities only.
+Naunheim also confirms: *"the list of Machine Action seems to cover Live Response API activities only.
 Session operations from the Microsoft 365 Defender Portal UI seems not to be included!"*

+> *"If yes, would you please contact someone with the power to effect change and ask them to address it?"*

-**Should we escalate?** Yes — this is a legitimate feature gap.
-We can submit feedback through the Defender portal (Settings > Endpoints > Feature feedback) and if needed, file a formal Design Change Request (DCR).
+**Yes — we will escalate this.** We can submit feedback through the Defender portal (Settings > Endpoints > Feature feedback) and file a formal Design Change Request (DCR).
 The MachineActions API should return all Live Response actions regardless of initiation method.
+This is a legitimate gap that affects security monitoring for every MDE customer.

+---

-### 3. Search-UnifiedAuditLog — Performance Concerns
+## 3. Search-UnifiedAuditLog — Performance Concerns

+**Referenced article:** [Microsoft Proposes a Horrible Change for the Search-UnifiedAuditLog Cmdlet](https://office365itpros.com/2024/12/17/search-unifiedauditlog-change/) — Tony Redmond, Office 365 IT Pros

+> *"I read about how to query the unified audit log with the Search-UnifiedAuditLog cmdlet, but was discouraged by the vibes of it maybe taking a long time to run and being flakey.
+But maybe it's my only option?"*

-Your concern about performance is valid but manageable.
-Key tips:
+Your concern is valid — but manageable with the right approach, and no, it's not your only option:

+**Performance tips (when you do need to use it):**
 - **Always filter by `-Operations`** — this dramatically reduces query time.
 Don't pull everything.
 - **Use narrow date ranges** — 1-7 days, not 90 days.
 - **`-ResultSize` maxes at 5,000** per call.
 Use `-SessionId` and `-SessionCommand ReturnLargeSet` to paginate if needed.
 - It's not instant (can take 10-60 seconds) but it's reliable when filtered properly.
-- **Better long-term:** Don't query it manually at all — ingest into Sentinel and alert automatically (see Option 3 below).

-**Important context from [Tony Redmond's article](https://office365itpros.com/2024/12/17/search-unifiedauditlog-change/):** In December 2024 (MC955752), Microsoft tried to force all audit log searches to use "high completeness" mode — which was extremely slow (8+ minutes) and unreliable (frequent `InternalServerError` failures).
+**What Tony Redmond found:** In December 2024 (MC955752), Microsoft tried to force all audit log searches to use "high completeness" mode — which was extremely slow (8+ minutes per query) and unreliable (frequent `InternalServerError` failures after waiting 6-8 minutes).
 They postponed the change on January 27, 2025, after backlash.
 For now, the normal (fast) search mode still works.
 But this signals Microsoft's intent to push everyone toward the Graph AuditLog Query API or Sentinel ingestion long-term.

+**Better options than manually running this cmdlet:**
+- **Option 3 (Sentinel)** — ingest audit logs and alert automatically, no manual queries
+- **Option 5 (CloudAppEvents CDR)** — if you have Defender for Cloud Apps, alert natively in XDR
-Don't build critical automation solely on `Search-UnifiedAuditLog` — plan for the Sentinel approach.
+- Don't build critical automation solely on `Search-UnifiedAuditLog` — plan for the Sentinel approach.

+---

-### 4. ExchangeOnlineManagement Module v3.9.2 — Connection Issues
+## 4. ExchangeOnlineManagement Module v3.9.2 — Connection Issues

+> *"I installed the ExchangeOnlineManagement PowerShell module (which contains the Search-UnifiedAuditLog cmdlet), version 3.9.2, but am unable to connect.
+I could try an older version of the module if necessary."*

 Common issues on v3.9.2:
 - **TLS 1.2 not enabled:**
   ```powershell